Library Services for Law Students

 Study Guides: The LRC has a collection of popular law school study guides available on reserve.
 The link provides a list of study guides sorted by legal subject.
 For help deciding on a study guide to use, please come to the reference desk and ask one of the librarians.

-Westlaw/Lexis/Bloomberg Access: If you need assistance accessing your Westlaw, Lexis and/or Bloomberg account, please contact John Cannan, Research & Instructional Services Librarian.
+Westlaw and Lexis Access: If you need assistance accessing your Westlaw or Lexis account, please contact Lindsay Steussy, Research & Instructional Services Librarian, at firstname.lastname@example.org.